- Planning Services

 Leading The Way In Positive Land Development

 If you own land and would like to develop it, you probably will need special planning permission.
 With our help (often on a No Win, No Fee basis) you can avoid the usual pressures associated with land development.
 If on a no win no fee, we’ll not only undertake all the investment and fund every stage of the process, but we’ll also take all the risk away from you, the landowner.
 Our fee will then be based on the uplift on the land value.

 How can we help you to fulfil your land potential?

 Our experts have extensive knowledge surrounding land policies, including insight into complex planning procedures and terminology.
 Crucially, they know when it is the right time to put forward your land, which varies between different councils.
 This all helps to identify the planning merits of your particular land and thus put your case in a professional and persuasive way.

 Big changes in the planning system could mean you are sitting on a fortune.

 There Are A Few Stages In The Process To Establishing Your Land’s Potential:

-- STAGE 1 – We will carry out a free initial assessment of your land’s potential via a desktop study.
+- STAGE 1 – We will carry out an initial assessment of your land’s potential via a desktop study.

 - STAGE 2 – If your land has potential, we will either meet you on site or carry out a detailed assessment that will set out our view of your development opportunities.
 This includes any fee structure and a timetable for taking the matter forward on your behalf.